 If you want a more detailed buying guide, or a more budget friendly option, read on.

-After comparing all the top air fryers on the market, we’ve narrowed down our favourite models to the ones you see reviewed below.
-Keep reading to see what our editor’s think of these healthy air fryers.
+After comparing all the top air fryers currently on the market in the UK, we’ve narrowed down our favourite models to the ones you see mentioned below.
+We will continue to update this page as current models change.

-This is currently my favourite air fryer model, and I use it almost daily when making meals for the family.
-I even prefer it over the Tefal ActiFry!
-In under 15 minutes, this cooks up a basket of perfectly crispy chips.
+This was the first air fryer we bought.
+We ended up using it almost daily when making meals for the family.
+In around 15 minutes, this cooks up a basket of perfectly crispy chips.
 Of course, you can use it for all sorts of foods, not just chips.

 - Uses rapid air technology for quick and healthy cooking